nikki-experiments/dev-setup/README.md

 #### Set up ESLint config file

 Create a file in your root directory named .eslintrc.json.
-Fill it with the config code setup from this template.
+Fill it with the config code setup from this [example template](https://github.com/nikki-experiments/dev-setup/blob/master/.eslintrc-example.md).
 Add a bash command "lint" in your NPM scripts file shown below.

 You can test this by running the command: `yarn lint`.